AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 5. **Feature privileges - Core features**: Used to grant access to specific features for managing learning activities.
 Permissions to the following features can be given using this option.

-   Admins can provide detailed permissions like read-only, create, edit, and delete permissions for the Catalogs.
+   Administrators can provide detailed permissions like read-only, create, edit, and delete permissions for the Catalogs.

    * Catalogs
    * Reports